ramyadataanalystwizard/maven-market-business-performance-report/README.md

 # Maven Market Business Dashboard (Power BI)

 ##  Overview
-This project is a Power BI dashboard built using the Maven Market dataset.
+This dashboard was built as part of my portfolio to analyze retail business performance using Power BI.
 It focuses on analyzing overall business performance, product sales, customer behavior, and store insights.
-This dashboard was built as part of my portfolio to analyze retail business performance using Power BI.

 ---

 ##  Key Areas Covered